 - An entrance fee of $100

-The completed application form which includes proof of age (birth certificate, driver's license, or passport), a 50 to 250-word biography, high-resolution photo (at least 1MB) - head and shoulders only please, competition repertoire and YouTube links to video recordings as per below.
+- The completed application form must include proof of age (birth certificate, driver's license, or passport); a 50 to 250-word biography; high-resolution photo (at least 1MB, and picturing head and shoulders only please), competition repertoire and YouTube links to video recordings as per below.

 - A video recording of the following three works: